- What is overjustification effect

 Individuals with autonomous motivation feel in control of their decision to participate.

-A controlled motivation, however, involves acting in a pressured manner, one that is accompanied by the feeling of being forced into the activities.
+A controlled motivation, however, involves acting in a pressured manner, accompanied by the feeling of being forced into the activities.

 SDT suggests that these three innate human needs underline autonomous motivation: